 - Rinse and repeat.

-That may be a bit simplified (and harsh), but the fact is, most of the heavy lifting these days is done by the buyer’s agent and the seller.
-This is why I don’t do traditional listings and likely never will.
+That may be a bit simplified (and harsh), but the fact is, most of the heavy lifting these days is done by the buyer’s agent, the internet, and the seller.
+This is why I don’t do traditional listings and never will.

 I prefer sellers to do a FLAT FEE listing.
-In a flat fee listing, you pay the listing agent a few hundred dollars and in exchange, that agent places your home in the Multiple Listing Service.
-This exposes your listing to all buyers and Realtors in the country at once.
+In a flat fee listing, you pay the listing agent a few hundred dollars, and in exchange, that agent places your home in the Multiple Listing Service.
+This exposes your listing to all buyers and Realtors in the area at once.
+Also, your listing will syndicate to several hundred other websites at the same time.
+Priceless marketing.

 I can’t imagine real estate should be exempt from the sweeping changes seen in every other market.
 The internet has changed everything about so many industries.
 Travel agents, stockbrokers, garage sales, taxi cabs–why not real estate?